LoraDB Query Cookbook

 WHERE items > $n

-(u)-[:PLACED]->(o:Order)
+OPTIONAL MATCH (u)-[:PLACED]->(o:Order)

 RETURN u.email, c.id, items

-ORDER BY items DESC
+ORDER BY items DESCExplanation

 The NOT EXISTS { } sub-pattern is an anti-join — keeps users